Breast Reduction St. Louis

-Our surgeons use this technique for small to medium sized reductions that do not require large amounts of skin removal.
-This technique uses the remaining breast tissue for nipple support, and delivers an excellent shape, projection, and longevity to the final breast appearance.
-Liposuction may be used for sculpting of the outer breast tissue.
-The final lollipop shaped scars are shorter than other techniques, limited around the areola and vertically from the nipple down to the breast fold.
+Our surgeons use this technique for small to medium-sized reductions that do not require large amounts of skin removal.
+This technique uses the remaining breast tissue for nipple support and delivers an excellent shape, projection, and longevity to the final breast appearance.
+Liposuction may be used for sculpting the outer breast tissue.
+The final lollipop-shaped scars are shorter than other techniques, limited around the areola and vertically from the nipple down to the breast fold.

 Wise-Pattern, Inferior Pedicle Reduction:

 This reduction approach is considered one of the most reliable plastic surgery procedures.
 Our surgeons use this technique for larger volume breast reductions that have too much excess skin to reliably retract with a shorter scar technique.
 Final scars heal in an anchor pattern along the breast fold, and a lollipop-shaped around the nipple

 Our surgeons use this technique for women suffering from extremely large breasts.
 The nipple and the inferior portion of the breast are removed.
 The remaining upper breast tissue is reshaped and the nipple is sutured back on the breast as a skin graft.
 This allows a large volume of excess tissue to be removed while creating a very pleasing, projecting breast shape that will last.